faisal2754/Web-Data-Labelling/meetings.md

 - Jono found some nice looking UI for React so seems to be viable
 - Backend (Faisal, Sipho, Ghulame, Tristan) is learning on how to connect Travis CI to coveralls to the repo as well as linking firebase and Next.js
 - Jono gonna try get the frontend UI by Sunday

+## Daily Scrum Meeting 5th April 2021 9:30
+- Faisal checked backend open source software alternatives to Firebase.
+Brought up issues of cloud functions that firebases utilizes.
+Going to try implement travisci and coveralls
+- Sipho looked into implementing travisCI into projects.
+Are we going to set up project build on github pages ?
+Faisal said yes
+- Tristan said we going to do everything as our separate groups and only split after once everyone is comfortable with the work
+- Langiwe looked into react and using with bootstrap and bulma frameworks.
+Will look into designing UIs with react
+- Faisal and sipho said you can design good UIs with React
+- Ioanni mentioned SASS being a framework to look into
+- group had a discussion about commiting to a framework
+- sipho mentioned looking into marketplace designs
+- Possibility of doing both meetings with jiahao and tarshen at the same time
+- Jono will push his progress his made with react
+- Sipho and faisal will look into travis